-Some of these tests are erythrocyte sedimentation rate to help detect any inflammation and infection.
-The complete blood count is used to rule out the infection as the cause.
+These tests are erythrocyte sedimentation rates to help detect any inflammation and infection.
+The complete blood count is used to rule out the disease as the cause.

 X-Rays: X- rays can be used to determine any variation in enthesitis and bones.

 MRI and ultrasound: These imaging tests produce complete details of enthesitis and are used to detect inflammation in the soft tissues.

 Enthesitis treatment prevents inflammation or slows down your immune system or defense mechanism.

 The following are treatment options you may receive when diagnosed with enthesitis:

 NonsteroidaNonsteroidalmmatory drugs (NSAIDs): These medicines are used to relieve pain and swelling.
 They block enzymes such as ox-1 and Cox-2 to produce prostaglandins responsible for swelling and pain.

 By blocking the secretion of prostaglandins, your body relieves itself of pain and swelling.
 Non-steroidNonsteroidalmmatory drugs can be bought in the market or prescribed by the doctor.
 Examples include aspirin, ibuprofen, Voltaren, etc.